Troubleshooting - FAQ

 My app has not show any updated readings for a while.
 What should I do?

 On the main dashboard screen of the app - swipe down to refresh the data.
-If the last reading date/time was more than 24 hours ago, you may need to check the sensor unit or the network connection.
+If the last reading date/time was more than 24 hours ago, you may or the network connection.
 Common causes include:

-• An issue with the WiFi network (router turned off, new network name / password)
+An issue with the WiFi network (router turned off, new network name / password), or a service issue with the cellular network (R3L sensors)

-I can log into the app, but no sensor is listed and no data is shown - it prompts me to add a new sensor.
+I can log into the app, but no sensor is listed and no data is shown - the app prompts me to add a new sensor.
 Why?

 This usually indicates that:

-• Or the sensor has been deleted from the account at some point - via the Settings > Sensor / Tank Settings screen.
-You can simply add the sensor again from the "Add New Sensor" screen.
+Or - the sensor has actually been deleted from your account at some point - accessed via the Settings > Sensor / Tank Settings screen.
+You can add the sensor to your account again from the "Add New Sensor" screen.

 How do I connect the TankMate to a second / new phone?